adityasoman/Aditya_Website/content/posts/zoning-problem-MCDA.md

   - Multi criteira decision analysis

 cover: ../Images/zoning/Parking.png
-description: The article explains the simplified enviornmetal simulations done for generating a base for decision making.
+description: The article explains the decision making process and resulting outputs for the Zones in the massing model.
 showFullContent: false
 ---